Salpa: The French company combining innovation and craftsmanship

 The factory also features 10 copper turbines used to marble chocolates and coat them with various colors.
 Once the chocolates are finished, they are packed into attractive boxes or wrappers, and either a human or robot stacks the packages into a crate.
 After that, it’s sent to the factory’s new logistical area, which was only recently added.

 Previously, the storage was outside of the company, which made it hard to react quickly to unexpected situations.
-Now, Salpa has 3,000 square meters of space for storage divided into two different temperature places, and it’s, and it’s all run automatically.
+Now, Salpa has 3,000 square meters of space for storage divided into two different temperature places, and it’s all run automatically.

 “It brings everything automatically to the different levels; there are no people inside,” Treguer explains.
 “So, we have a huge capacity for more volume.”